RIKEN-RCCS/lens3/v2/doc/user-guide.md

 | **Fig. Lens3 overview.** |

-Lens3 consists of Multiplexers and Registrar -- Multiplexer is a proxy to a backend S3 server, and Registrar is a setting Web-UI.
+Lens3 consists of Multiplexers and Registrar -- Multiplexer is a proxy to backend S3 servers, and Registrar manages buckets and access keys through Web-UI.
+S3-Baby-server is an open-source S3 server.
 Others are by third-parties.
-MinIO is an open-source but commercially supported S3 server.
 Valkey is an open-source keyval-db database system.
 A reverse-proxy is not specified in Lens3 but it is required for operation.

 ### Multiplexer (Lens3-Mux)